Developer-DAO/DAO-pairbot/wiki/docs/Commands/invites.md

 </div>
 <br/>

-You will then be able to go through them and accept or decline them.
+You will then be able to go through each of them and accept or decline it.

 <div align="center">
     <img class="default-border" src={useBaseUrl("/img/commands/invites-message.png")} alt="Inivtes Message" />